rachitjain2706/Auto-Text-Summarizer/README.md

 # Auto-Text-Summarizer

 The project uses a Naive Bayes approach to classify sentence as summary sentence or not.
-The data set being used is of Australian legal cases.
+The data set being used is of Australian legal cases taken from the UCI repository(https://archive.ics.uci.edu/ml/datasets/Legal+Case+Reports)

 We chose to extract certain features from a sentence in order to represent it in a vector/representable space.